10.0

 • miles

 The contact owns a 2016 Ford Explorer.
-The contact received notifications of NHTSA Campaign Numbers: 24V031000 (Structure) and 25V347000 (Structure); however, the parts to do the recall repairs were not yet available.
-The local dealer was contacted.
-The contact stated that the manufacturer had exceeded a reasonable amount of time for the recall repairs.
+The contact received notifications of NHTSA Campaign Numbers: 24V031000 (STRUCTURE) and 25V347000 (STRUCTURE); however, the parts to do the recall repairs were not yet available.
+The contact stated that while driving at an undisclosed speed, the driver's side A-pillar trim detached from the vehicle.
+The vehicle was not diagnosed or repaired.
+The contact stated that on a separate occasion, while diving at an undisclosed speed, the front passenger-??s side A-pillar trim detached from the vehicle.
+The vehicle was not diagnosed or repaired.
+Most recently, the contact stated that the B-pillar trim detached from the driver's side and passenger's side.
+In addition, the trim around the front windshield also detached.
+The vehicle was not diagnosed or repaired for the most recent failure.
+The contact stated that the manufacturer had exceeded a reasonable amount of time for the recall repair.
 The manufacturer was not made aware of the issue.
-The contact had not experienced a failure.
+The failure mileage was unknown.
 VIN tool confirms parts not available.

 Explorer

 The contact owns a 2016 Ford Explorer.
-The contact received notifications of NHTSA Campaign Numbers: 24V031000 (Structure) and 25V347000 (Structure); however, the parts to do the recall repairs were unavailable.
-The contact stated that the manufacturer had exceeded a reasonable amount of time for the recall repairs.
-The contact stated that while driving approximately 60 MPH, the B-pillar trim detached from the vehicle.
-The dealer was contacted.
-The manufacturer was not made aware of the issues.
-The failure mileage was approximately 120,000.
+The contact stated that while driving approximately 72 MPH, the A-pillar trim detached.
+The contact received notification of NHTSA Campaign Number: 24V031000 (Structure); however, the part to do the recall repair was not yet available.
+The local dealer was contacted and confirmed that parts were not available.
+The vehicle was not repaired.
+The contact stated that the manufacturer had exceeded a reasonable amount of time for the recall repair.
+The manufacturer was not made aware of the issue.
+The failure mileage was approximately 189,000.
 VIN tool confirms parts not available.

 Explorer

 The contact owns a 2016 Ford Explorer.
-The contact received notifications of NHTSA Campaign Numbers: 24V031000 (STRUCTURE) and 25V347000 (STRUCTURE); however, the parts to do the recall repairs were not yet available.
+The contact stated that the exterior A-pillar trim had detached from the front windshield and the metal studs were showing.
+The contact stated that the seat belt light warning light was illuminated.
+The contact received notifications of NHTSA Campaign Numbers: 24V031000 (Structure) and 25V347000 (Structure); however, the part to do the recall repair was not yet available.
 The local dealer was contacted.
 The contact stated that the manufacturer had exceeded a reasonable amount of time for the recall repair.
-The manufacturer was made aware of the issue.
-The contact stated that while driving on the highway at 65 MPH, the driver-??s side A-Pillar trim detached.
-The vehicle was not repaired.
-The approximate failure mileage was 58,000.
+The manufacturer was not made aware of the issue.
+The failure mileage was approximately 50,000.
 VIN tool confirms parts not available.

 Explorer